 e.
 Posterior mediastinum: located behind the anterior surface of the spine.
 Masses here most often originate from the nervous system and include schwanomas and meningocoeles but can also be metastatic spinal disease.

 i.
-Spine sign- As the vertebrae progress downward, the spine should become less dense on the lateral chest film.
-If the vertebrae are more radiodense, this is most often abnormal and is referred to as the “spine sign.”
-Think of pneumonia, a mass, atelectasis or pleural disease.
+Spine sign- As one scans the posterior chest downward along the T spine, the spine should become less dense on the lateral chest film.
+If the vertebrae are more radiodense inferiorly, this is most often abnormal and is referred to as the “spine sign.”
+Think of pneumonia, a mass, atelectasis or pleural disease in the lower lung.

 And remember—while it is advisable to acquire a certain familiarity with chest radiographic analysis, it is imperative that you pursue and document the final official interpretation of the study.
 For the rest of your careers, it will be absolutely medically and legally mandated that you are aware of and consider the official final interpretation of any requested test—imaging, ECG, lab work, histopathology or cytology, microbiology, specialty physician consultation—in a timely manner.
 You will get better at picking up acute and chronic abnormalities, but the Radiologist is trained to do so faster and (we certainly hope) more precisely.
-Radiology also often picks up unexpected 2nd or 3rd findings unlikely to be seen by the house officers or non-radiologists.
+Radiology also often picks up unexpected 2nd or 3rd findings (the metastasis, bone lesion, old granulomatous disease, IVDA needle fragments...) unlikely to be seen by the house officers or non-radiologists.
 Remember also that the monitors in Radiology are far higher resolution than the vast majority of computer monitors in clinical areas, and allow image manipulation, magnification, and other technical tricks to enhance appreciation of subtle findings.